Read the reports on the UK and Welsh MDLS projects here.

 Reports on the UK and Welsh MDLS projects can be found on this page.

-As next steps the project will operationalise MDLS to undertake a UK-wide survey and will then to assess links with social, economic, cultural and digital factors.
-Face-to-face interviews will be carried out with a quota sample of 1500, selected to be representative of the UK population of families with children.
-The survey data, along with other relevant secondary data, would be integrated into a geodemographic.
-This geographic model of how these issues combine will be used to produce estimated rates of the MDLS for local areas (Lower Super Output Area / Data Zone level).
-These would be complemented by other measures, such as data on broadband provision and access to local training.
-This data will be presented as a PDF ‘Mapbook’, hosted on a frequently used national portal.
+As part of the project, MDLS was operationalised to undertake a UK-wide survey and assess links with social, economic, cultural and digital factors.
+Face-to-face interviews were carried out with a quota sample of 1500, selected to be representative of the UK population of families with children.
+The survey data, along with other relevant secondary data, was integrated into a geodemographic.
+This geographic model of how these issues combine was used to produce estimated rates of the MDLS for local areas (Lower Super Output Area / Data Zone level).
+These were complemented by other measures, such as data on broadband provision and access to local training.
+This data was presented as a PDF ‘Mapbook’, hosted on a frequently used national portal.

-To understand variation in needs, the specific challenges in meeting, and the consequences of not meeting, the MDLS, for certain groups, the team will consult with representatives of families who are disadvantaged as a result of various non-exclusive factors like disability, ethnicity and poverty.
+To understand variation in needs, the specific challenges in meeting, and the consequences of not meeting, the MDLS for certain groups, the team consulted with representatives of families who are disadvantaged as a result of various non-exclusive factors like disability, ethnicity and poverty.

-A final work strand, led by Good Things Foundation, will organise a programme of engagement events, presentations, and policy briefings.
-These will help to test the usefulness of MDLS as a tool for engaging, informing, and influencing policy and practice.
-The team will monitor engagement to assess the usefulness of MDLS.
+A final work strand, led by Good Things Foundation, organised a programme of engagement events, presentations, and policy briefings.
+These were designed to help test the usefulness of MDLS as a tool for engaging, informing, and influencing policy and practice.
+The team monitored engagement to assess the usefulness of MDLS.

 Visit the Minimum Digital Living Standard (MDLS) project website here.